fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we initialise two local variables, `odd` and `even`, and assign them to the return values of the `.partition` method call on the array object `[1, 2, 3]` using multiple assignment.
 We pass a block to the `partition` method (denoted by the `do...end` reserved words immediately following the `partition` method call).
 The block takes a single parameter `num` and is executed once for each element in the calling array object.

 The `partition` method iterates through each element of the array object, passing it to the block.
-It will assign each element to two different variables depending on whether the block evaluates true or not for that array element.
+It will assign each element to two different variables depending on whether the block evaluates that array element as true or false.
 If the block evaluates to true, it will assign that element to the first variable.
-If the block evalutes to false, it will assign that element to the second variable.
+If the block evaluates to false, it will assign that element to the second variable.

 On `line 2`, we assigning the local block variable `num` to the array object element passed to the block.
 We then call the `odd?` method on this array object element, which returns a boolean based on whether the value of this array object element is odd or not.

-In our case, the `partition` method call will return an array, with two subarrays based on whether the elements are evaluated as true or false from the block - `[[1, 3], [2]]`.
+In our case, the `partition` method call will return an array, with two nested subarrays based on whether the elements are evaluated as true or false from the block - `[[1, 3], [2]]`.
 The first array element will be assigned to the local variable `odd`, and the second array element is assigned to the local variable `even`.

 On `line 5`, we call the `p` method, passing in the local variable `odd` as an argument.
 This will output and return `[1, 3]`.
 On `line 6`, we call the `p` method, passing in the local variable `even` as an argument.
 This will output and return `[2]`.